cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/index.md

 If you have an A12 or newer device on iOS 14.0 to 14.8.1 or 15.5, as well as any device on iOS 15.0 to 15.5b4 or 15.6b1 to 15.6b5, follow <router-link to="/installing-trollhelperota">Installing TrollStore (TrollHelper OTA)</router-link>

-If you have any device on iOS 15.0 to 15.7.1 or iOS 16.0 to 16.1.2, follow <router-link to="/installing-trollhelper-misaka">Installing TrollStore (Misaka)</router-link>
+If you have any device on iOS 15.0 to 15.7.1 or iOS 16.0 to 16.1.2, follow <router-link to="/installing-trollhelper-misaka-mdc">Installing TrollStore (Misaka-mdc)</router-link>

+If you have any device on iOS 16.2 to 16.5 or 16.6b1, follow <router-link to="/installing-trollhelper-misaka-kfd">Installing TrollStore (Misaka-kfd)</router-link>

 If you are jailbroken on iOS 14.0 to 14.8.1, follow <router-link to="/installing-trollhelper">Installing TrollStore (TrollHelper)</router-link>